Roof Replacement Contractors

 Don’t become a statistic!

-Guardian Roofing was founded on one basic principal.
+Guardian Roofing, Gutters & Insulation was founded on one basic principle.
 Focus on helping people solve their problems.
 This sounds elementary.
 But if it is, why do so many homeowners have so many bad contractor experiences?

 Buying a contracting service is not like buying a finished product.
 A finished product like a car or a computer is usually constructed in a factory somewhere.
 A construction project gets constructed on your home, or in your home.
 Since homeowners would not be buying a contracting service if they were contractors for a living it is safe to assume that they are relying on the contractor to be “The Professional”.

-What the Puget Sound homeowner does not consider is that there is no formal training for most contracting trades.
+What the Central Washington homeowner does not consider is that there is no formal training for most contracting trades.
 No training for design, specifications, installation, or most importantly how to run a business.
+Many times re roofing and roof replacements occur due to putting off needed roof maintenance and/or roof damage from wind storms.

 The following guidelines will help in your decision: